 What is the relationship of sludge to gallstones?

 Nevertheless, it appears that sludge goes on to become gallstones in only a minority of individuals.
 Just to make matters more difficult, it is not clear how often - if at all - sludge alone causes problems.
 Sludge has been blamed for many of the same symptoms as gallstones-biliary colic, cholecystitis, and pancreatitis, but often these symptoms and complications are caused by very small gallstones that are missed by ultrasonography.
-Moreover, it is possible that these gallstone-like symptoms and complications are actually caused by small gallstones that have passed through the bile ducts and into the intestine rather than the sludge itself.
-Thus, there is uncertainty about the significance of sludge.
+Thus, there is some uncertainty about the significance of sludge.